Fabricio333/nostr-personal/README.md

 -   **Styling**: Modify `app/globals.css` and `tailwind.config.ts` for theme and custom styles.
 -   **Nostr Relays**: Adjust the list of relays in `lib/nostr.ts` to connect to your preferred Nostr relays.
 -   **Content**: Your blog content is fetched directly from your Nostr public key.
 Publish NIP-23 long-form events or NIP-01 notes to your configured relays.
+-   **Lifestyle Data**: Edit `lib/lifestyle-config.json` to set your own workouts, nutrition entries, biohacks, and routines.
+These are displayed on the Lifestyle page alongside your latest `#lifestyle` posts.

 ## Contributing